FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_human_grunt_ally.md

 # ![](/images/opfor.png) monster_human_grunt_ally

+Opposing Force human grunt.

+{{% hint info %}}
+Despite the `ally` part in the entity name, the monster can be made enemy to the player via custom classification in the entity parameters or entity template.
+{{% /hint %}}

 ### Changes

 * When human grunt checks for friendly fire he takes into account all allies, not only those who are in the same squad as him.